jgdshl/spoken-tamil-book/preprocessed/Ch_01_stating_your_needs.md

 - _unnaala_, "By you".
 - _muDiyum_, "is doable/finishable".

-Instead of asking someone to do something, in many cases you would want to ask if they _!can!_ do something.
+Instead of asking someone to do something, in many cases you would want to ask if they _can_ do something.

 > _unnaala muDiyumaa?_
 >